JIAXINGUY/jiaxing.yu.github.io/_posts/2021-02-01-welcome-to-jekyll.markdown

         </h3>
       </header>
       <div class="entry-excerpt p-summary">
         <p>My linguistics interests are in semantics, syntax and experimental linguistics.
 My master’s thesis topic is <a href="http://www.sas.rochester.edu/cls/assets/pdf/working/fall-20/4yupaper.pdf">'The Syntactic and Semantic Analysis of Classifier-noun phrases in Mandarin'</a>, with emphasis on lexical semantics of classifiers.
 I enjoy using mathematical ways to represent the internal structure and meanings of natural languages under the superficial combination of words.
-I have specific interests in indefiniteness, modification of quantifiers, semantic restrictions on modifiers, anaphors and wh-movement.
-My current QP is on <h3 style="color:yellow;">Mandarin demonstratives</h3> under the supervision of <a href="http://dorothyahn.com">Dorothy Ahn</a>.</p>
+I have specific interests in indefiniteness, modification of quantifiers, semantic restrictions on modifiers, anaphors and wh-movement. </p>
+        <p> My current QP is on Mandarin demonstratives under the supervision of <a href="http://dorothyahn.com">Dorothy Ahn</a>. </p>
-        <P> I was a member of <a href="https://quantitativesemanticslab.github.io/people">Quantitative Semantics Lab </a> at Rochester. </P>
+        <p> I was a member of <a href="https://quantitativesemanticslab.github.io/people">Quantitative Semantics Lab </a> at Rochester. </p>
         <p> I serve as the <a href="https://sites.rutgers.edu/lgsa/news-events/colloquium-series/">Rutgers Colloquium </a> Organizer from 2021 to 2023. </p>
         <p> I also serve as <a href="https://sites.rutgers.edu/lgsa/reading-groups/star/"> Rutgers Syntax Reading Group </a> organizer from 2021 to 2023. </p>